 Across several studies, we have used the ERP technique to show that listeners are sensitive to fine-grained acoustic detail in the speech signal.
 In these experiments, listeners are presented with sounds that vary from one phonetic category to another.
 For example, the sound clip below varies in voice onset time (VOT) along a continuum from the word dart to the word tart.
 When you play it you will hear the words varying in nine VOT steps from 0 ms (a good dart) to 40 ms (a good tart):

-P3 amplitude also varied with VOT (Fig. 1C and 1D), but depended on which category the subject was monitoring for.
-This suggests that perception is continuous with respect to changes in the speech signal and that the effects of categories observed in behavioral responses are the result of later-occurring processes that use phonological information.
+The results of these experiments show that the amplitude of the auditory N1 varies linearly with changes in VOT and is not influenced by the phonological category the subject was listening for, nor by how they categorized the stimuli.
+A later response, the P3, also varies with VOT, but does depend on which category the subject is listening for.
+These results tell us that perception is continuous with respect to changes in the speech signal and that the effects of categories observed in behavioral responses are the result of later-occurring processes.